Kubernetes Resource Limits: CPU, Memory, and Quality of Service

 CPU Throttling Impacting Latency

 CPU limits throttle containers even when the node has free CPU.
-For latency-sensitive services, this creates annoying tail latency spikes.
+For latency-sensitive services, this is where things go sideways.

 Anti-Patterns